iusztinpaul/energy-forecasting/README.md

 -----

-I want to thank @kurtispykes for being an awesome copilot and helping me make this course happen.
+I want to thank [Kurtis Pykes](https://github.com/kurtispykes) for being an awesome copilot and helping me make this course happen.